Zylann/SnowfeetEngine/README.md

 I choosed it because I know it better than Cmake, it is very small, and it uses a well-known language (Lua) rather than a custom cryptic one, which makes writing build scripts very easy.

+The way cross-platformness is acomplished here is by putting platform-specific code into clean, separate files rather than into #ifdef blocks (this becomes a hell when you have to support lots of platforms).

 0) Get the engine from its Git repository, or download a zip file from Github